 4. Don’t leave your pet alone in the car

 You might think a quick stop on the road isn’t a big deal but you should never live your pet alone in the car.
 Have in mind that in the summer months your car gets heated very fast and can reach up to 100 degrees in a matter of minutes.
 And the same applies for the winter.
 Even if you’re sure you won’t take a lot of time, you should still seriously think twice before living your pet alone in the vehicle.
+Finally, check out this article for more details about traveling with a cat.

 I would probably have to write a new article about train travel with pets because regulations vary between different countries.
 Every country has different train companies and national carriers and they all have different regulations.
-For example, in the United States, pets have to ride beneath seats, be at least eight weeks old, and all owners are required to sign a document before carrying their pets in which they agree to be responsible for their pet’s well being.
+For example, in the United States of America, pets have to ride beneath seats, be at least eight weeks old, and all owners are required to sign a document before carrying their pets in which they agree to be responsible for their pet’s well being.
 Before planning a journey with your pet, you should always learn about the procedures of the country in which you’re traveling and the carrier you are going to travel with.

 Except for assistance dogs, pets aren’t usually allowed on most tourist boats.
 However, there are a few cruise lines that are pet-friendly, but usually only for ocean cruises.
 Different cruises have different policies and you should contact them in advance to learn more about their policies and whether you must use the ship’s kennel or not.
 Finally, if you have no other choice but to use the ship’s kennel, make sure it’s protected from all outside conditions and keep an eye on your pet as frequently as you can throughout the journey.